madeslowly/slow-steps/README.md

 ## Website Scaffolding

-We have three distinctive environments, our landing page, pwp and clinicians.
+We have three distinctive environments, our landing page, pwp and clinician.

 ## Jekyll Scaffolding